wmde/wikibase-release-pipeline/development/CONTRIBUTING.md

      - derives tags from committed `package.json` values (`<name>@<version>`)
      - creates only tags that do not already exist on `origin`
      - pushes tags one by one so each tag emits its own push event
-   - does not run `nx release`, infer/rewrite versions, or generate changelogs
+   - does not infer/rewrite versions or generate changelogs

 When a WBS release changes the exact `wikibase/wbs-tools` image selected in `tools/scripts/_versions.sh`, publish that tools image before creating the corresponding `wbs@…` tag.
 Otherwise, new installations will reference an image tag that is not yet available.